mrtnbm/mrtnbm/README.md

 - Hi, I’m @mrtnbm
-- I’m interested in front-end development and software engineering
+- I’m interested in software engineering, especially the development operations (DevOps) involved.
 - I like to write (dirty) scripts in Python

 <!---